 Drawing on the disciplines that make up the Humanities and the considerable resources at UF in support of the Humanities, this course investigates the very nature of the human condition.
 Applying multi-disciplinary and cross-cultural approaches to explore what is a good life, students consider the cost of the good life, examine how people have chosen to live as members of local and global communities, and analyze conceptions and expressions of beauty, power, love, and health.

 For Part 1 (Individual) and Part 2 (Society) of the course, students explore questions related to the good life first from the perspective of the individual and then from the perspective of the community and society.
 The class will consider to what extant the pursuit of the good life is individually driven and determined and how society impacts and shapes the efforts of the individual to achieve the good life.
-For For Part 3 (Special Topic), students use Sophocles' Antigone as a lens to study in depth questions about the individual and society that have been the focus of the course in Parts 1 and 2.
+For Part 3 (Special Topic), students use Sophocles' Antigone as a lens to study in depth questions about the individual and society that were the focus of Parts 1 and 2 of the course.
 For Part 4 (This I Believe), students reflect on what they value in a short audio essay.

 IDS 1161 fulfills the UF Quest requirement and 3 credits of the Humanities (H) General Education Requirement.